by Debra Johnson, Published October 03, 2012

 The Field Band's members, selected through a highly competitive audition, represent some of the finest musical talent in America.
 More than five decades as the military's most traveled musicians have earned them the title, "The Musical Ambassadors of the Army."

 The Field Band's concert is sponsored by the EMU Department of Music and Dance and EMU Campus Life.
 Admission is free and the public is welcome.

-For additional information about the Field Band's performance at Pease Auditorium, please contact the EMU Department of Music and Dance at 734-487-4380 or email@example.com.
+For additional information about the Field Band's performance at Pease Auditorium, contact the EMU Department of Music and Dance homepage or call 734-487-4380 or email email@example.com.